Nabtesco (OTCMKTS:NCTKF) Sets New 52-Week Low at $38.55

-Shares of Nabtesco Co.
-(OTCMKTS:NCTKF) reached a new 52-week low during mid-day trading on Tuesday .
-The stock traded as low as $38.55 and last traded at $38.55, with a volume of 0 shares changing hands.
+Nabtesco Co.
+(OTCMKTS:NCTKF)’s stock price reached a new 52-week low during trading on Tuesday .
+The company traded as low as $38.55 and last traded at $38.55, with a volume of 0 shares trading hands.
 The stock had previously closed at $38.55.

-Separately, Zacks Investment Research lowered shares of Nabtesco from a “hold” rating to a “strong sell” rating in a research report on Wednesday, August 4th.
+Separately, Zacks Investment Research lowered shares of Nabtesco from a “hold” rating to a “strong sell” rating in a research note on Wednesday, August 4th.

 Nabtesco Corp. engages in the manufacture and sale of motion control technology based products.
 It operates through the following segments: Component Solutions, Transport Solutions, Accessibility Solutions, and Others.
 The Component Solutions segment handles the design, manufacture, sale, maintenance and repair of industrial robot parts and equipment for construction machinery.